Myriad-Dreamin/tinymist/docs/tinymist/frontend/neovim.typ

         }
     }
     ```

-    For a full list of availible settings see #link("https://github.com/Myriad-Dreamin/tinymist/tree/main/editors/neovim/Configuration.md")[Tinymist Server Configuration].
+    For a full list of available settings see #link("https://github.com/Myriad-Dreamin/tinymist/tree/main/editors/neovim/Configuration.md")[Tinymist Server Configuration].

 == Formatting
-    Install either `typststyle` or `typstfmt` either via source or via `Mason`.
-Then specify the formatter in your config
+    Either `typststyle` or `typstfmt`.
+Both are now included in `tinymist`, you can select the one you prefer with:
     ```lua
     formatterMode = "typstyle"
     ```